-The University of Arkansas will primarily offer in-person instruction in the 2021-2022 academic year.
+The University of Arkansas will primarily offer in-person instruction.
 Most of the university's academic programs have essential in-person components.
 Class attendance is the responsibility of each student and expected.
 If you are absent, it is your responsibility to obtain assignments, notes, and any class information given.

-For any valid excused absence request, you must obtain a written proof before the class.
+For any valid excused absence request, you must obtain a written proof before the class as soon as possible.
 If you have COVID-19 symptoms, DO NOT COME TO CLASS.
-Just send the instructor an email and your first absence in the semester will be excused.
-If you must quarantine, self-isolate, or miss more than one class during the semester because of COVID-19 or other illness, obtain a doctor's note or any proof record after you recovers to avoid attendance penalties.
+You can get a COVID test report within three days and use it as a proof for absence request.
+If you must quarantine, self-isolate, or miss more than one class during the semester because of COVID-19 or other illness, obtain a doctor's note or any proof record after you recover to avoid attendance penalties.
 Class information (lecture slides, recordings) will be provided to students who must miss class due to COVID-19 or other excused absences on a short-term basis.
-Contact the CEA Center to determine if you think that you have a disability that permits you from participating in person.
+Contact the CEA Center to determine if you think that you have a disability that prevents you from participating in person.
 Accommodations will be made accordingly.

 All students are expected to take the exams in the classroom or CEA facilities.
-If a student cannot do so, permission to take the exam online or skip one midterm can be granted on a case-by-case basis with written proof.
+If a student cannot do so, permission to take the exam online or skip one midterm can be granted on a caseby-case basis with written proof.
 All students must take the final to complete the course with no exception.